Separation of Learning and Control for Cyber-Physical Systems: Separation of Learning and Control

-\begin{corollary} The solution of Problem 2 can be derived using standard techniques for centralized partially observed Markov decision processes (POMDPs).
-If the observation space of the CPS is finite, then \eqref{eq:costreal} has a finite dimensional characterization (see \cite{Krishnamurthy2016}, p. $154$).
-In particular, the explicit solution to \eqref{eq:costreal} is a piecewise linear concave function of the information state\cite{Sondik1971}. \end{corollary}
+\begin{remark} From Theorem \ref{theo:concave}, the solution of Problem \ref{problem2} can be derived using standard techniques for centralized partially observed Markov decision processes.
+If the observation space of the CPS is finite, then \eqref{eq:costreal} has a finite dimensional characterization (see \citet{Krishnamurthy2016}, p. $154$).
+In particular, the explicit solution to \eqref{eq:costreal} is a piecewise linear concave function of the information state; see \citet{Sondik1971}. \end{remark}